 2) Your Employees

-Surprisingly, a significant source of email risk is your own colleagues.
+A significant source of email risk is your own colleagues.

-A 2022 data breach report indicates that 82% of breaches involve the ‘human element’, suggesting many could be prevented by reducing human error.
+A 2022 data breach report indicates that 82% of breaches involve the human element, suggesting many could be prevented by reducing human error.

 Burnout and stress can increase the likelihood of these errors, impacting email security.